chandniraja/chandniraja.github.io/_pages/about.md

   - /about.html
 ---

 I am an economist and I hold a PhD in Economics from UCLA.
-I am a Senior Associate in the Antitrust and Competition Economics practice of Charles River Associates based in San Francisco and an External Affiliate of the California Center for Population Research at UCLA.
+I am a Senior Associate in the Antitrust and Competition Economics practice of Charles River Associates based in San Francisco.
+I am an External Affiliate of the California Center for Population Research at UCLA.

 My academic research and professional work focus on industrial organization, regulation, and market design.

-My solo-authored work has been published in the *_Journal of Health Economics_* and I have presented my work on invitation in academic and regulatory outlets (U.S. Department of Justice, U.S. Congressional Budget Office, California Department of Health Care Access and Information).
-I am a referee for the *_Journal of Health Economics_*, *_Journal of Economic Behavior and Organization_*, and *_Journal of Productivity Analysis_*.
+My solo-authored work has been published in the _Journal of Health Economics_ and I have presented my work on invitation in academic and regulatory outlets (U.S. Department of Justice, U.S. Congressional Budget Office, California Department of Health Care Access and Information).
+I am a referee for the _Journal of Health Economics_, the _Journal of Economic Behavior and Organization_, and the _Journal of Productivity Analysis_.

 My current academic work focuses on hospitals: developing a better understanding of how hospitals produce healthcare and using this knowledge of the production process to inform the design of regulation aimed at low performers.